-8. Ethical Standards and Background Investigations.

-- (a) The Bank believes corporate citizenship includes social responsibility and treating all people with dignity and respect.
+- 8. Ethical Standards and Background Investigations. - (a) The Bank believes corporate citizenship includes social responsibility and treating all people with dignity and respect.
 The Firm shall conduct itself in a manner consistent with these principles and exhibit ethical business and professional conduct in all representations of the Bank.
 Each Firm attorney working on a matter for the Bank shall read the Bank's code of conduct, which is posted on the vendor information page of www.newyorkfed.org, and shall conduct business with the Bank in a manner that would not, in any way, compromise the ability of a Bank employee to comply with the code. - (b) The Firm will screen the background and qualifications of individuals assigned by the Firm to any matter for the Bank.
-Any such individuals to whom the Bank gives physical access to Bank facilities or is assigned to a matter for the Bank may also be subject to criminal background investigation by the Bank.
-The Bank may perform such background investigations at any time before and after the individual begins to perform services for the Bank.
+Any such individuals to whom the Bank gives physical access to Bank facilities or access to any information system or material nonpublic information may also be subject to background investigations by the Bank, including, without limitation, criminal background checks, drug testing, fingerprinting, credit history checks, and prior-employer reference checks.
+The Bank may perform background investigations at any time before and after the individual begins to perform services for the Bank.
 The Firm shall not assign to a matter for the Bank any individual who declines to complete a background investigation by the Bank.
-The Firm confirms that since approximately 2004 it has performed a background check on every non-attorney new hire and each attorney hired by the firm is subject to a background check in connection with the attorney's application for admission to the Delaware bar.

-- (c) The Bank may conduct background investigations of the Firm.
+(c) The Bank may conduct background investigations of the Firm.
 The background investigation of the Firm may include, without limitation, researching the Firm's ownership, credit history, business history, and record of ethical conduct.
 If (i) the Firm fails to cooperate promptly with any such background investigation or (ii) the Bank determines, in its sole discretion, that the results of any background investigation are not satisfactory to the Bank, the Bank may, at its sole option, terminate the engagement immediately and without any liability to the Bank other than to pay the Firm for any services that have been properly rendered through the date of termination.
-If the Bank terminates the engagement due to an unsatisfactory background investigation, the Bank has no obligation to inform the Firm of the specific results of the background investigation or why the Bank determined the results to be unsatisfactory. - 9.
-Publication and Media Relations.
+If the Bank terminates the engagement due to an unsatisfactory background investigation or why the Bank determined the results to be unsatisfactory.

+9. Publication and Media Relations.
 The Firm is not authorized to comment publicly on the Bank's legal or business matters.
 All media inquiries regarding the Bank's legal matters must be directed to the Lead Bank Attorney as soon as received.
 The Firm may not use the Bank's name, any variation of the Bank's name, or any Bank or Federal Reserve trademark or logo in client lists or advertising or promotional materials or otherwise publicize or communicate the Firm's relationship with the Bank unless the Firm first obtains written consent from the Bank's general counsel.
 The Firm shall not suggest or imply in any publication or presentation that the Bank endorses the Firm or any of its services.